-Permission is requested for your student to participate in many out of school/field-based activities for the 2016-2017 school year.
+Permission is requested for your student to participate in many out of school/field-based activities for the 2017-2018 school year.
 This permission slip will serve as the universal permission for your student this school year.

 Name of Student: Phone: Home

 Emergency Contact #1 Phone: Contact #1

 Contact #1 Relationship to student

 Emergency Contact #2 Phone: Contact #2

 Contact #2 Relationship to student

 Emergency Contact #3 Phone: Contact #3

 Contact #3 Relationship to student

-My student DOES have my permission to pa school year: rticipate in out of school activities this
+My student DOES have r school year: my permission to participate in out of school activities this

-My student DOES NOT have my permission activities: to participate in out of school
+My student DOES NOT ractivities: nave my permission to participate in out of school

 MEDICAL INSURANCE COVERAGE:

 In order to participate, students must be covered by medical insurance.

+= - coverage with:ber:

-My student has medical coverage with: Policy Number: I grant permission for said student to participate in out of school activities, and to travel by means of transportation as required.
+I grant permission for said student to participate in out of school activities, and to travel by means of transportation as required.
 In the case of an emergency, every effort will be made to contact the number listed on this form.
 In the case of illness or injury to said student, I hereby consent and authorize such medical or dental treatment as deemed necessary, and agree to pay for such medical and dental costs if incurred.
+I hereby

-I hereby release Silver Oak High School and all adult leaders from any liability and from any and all claims against them, individually or collectively, for any injuries which might be received during this field trip or activity, or in traveling to and from such field trip destinations.
+dult leaders from any liability and from any and ollectively, for any injuries which might be or in traveling to and from such field trip

 Print or type Parents'/Guardian's Name

-Parent/Guardian's Signature
+Parent/Guardian's Signature Date